 At the European School, we believe that students should be given a wide range of opportunities to develop and practice leadership skills in preparation for life beyond school.
-Opportunities students can take on leadership roles at the school make a huge list, though Student Parliament fully deserves the top place in supporting the school’s aim to be a place where everyone enjoys learning and is creative – trying new things, finding solutions and embracing their responsibilities.
-Student councils operating in different programs of the school-Georgian Program, PYP, MYP and DP serve the same goal.
+Although there’s a long list of leadership activities students can choose to participate in, Student Parliament easily takes first place for supporting the school’s goal of being a place where everyone enjoys learning and being creative – trying new things, finding solutions and embracing their responsibilities.
+Student councils operating in different programs of the school – Georgian Program, PYP, MYP and DP – serve the same goal.

 The European School Student Parliament aims to:

-• build good relationships inside the school community as well as between the school and a broader community.
+- build good relationships inside the school community as well as between the school and the broader community

-The European School Student Parliament is bicameral, where upper and lower chambers are called Student Parliament (students’ representatives from grades 9-12) and Student Committees (students’ representatives from grades 6-8) respectively.
+The European School Student Parliament is bicameral, where upper and lower chambers are called Student Parliament (student representatives from grades 9-12) and Student Committees (student representatives from grades 6-8) respectively.
 Students from middle and high school (grades 6-12) are responsible for electing Student Parliament Chairman by a general election 4 weeks after the Student Parliament representatives (two students from each group) have been selected.